 How to Enhance Our Memory with Food?

-You should consume more cereals, whole fruits, egg, cheese, milk, yogurt, chicken, peanut butter, etc.
+You should consume more cereals, whole fruits, eggs, cheese, milk, yoghurt, chicken, peanut butter, etc.

 Try to avoid or limit: bread, croissant, muffin, jam, fruit juice, bacon, sausage, maple syrup, etc...